enonic/old-xp-doc/doc/developer/ssjs/http-filters.rst

 The filters with a **lower order** will be executed **first**.
-In case there are several filters with the same ``order`` number, then the position of the applications (as configured for a Site in Content Manager) determines the order.
+In case there are several filters with the same ``order`` number, then the position of the applications (as configured for a Site in Content Studio) determines the order.

 The filter-chain execution can be interrupted from either a controller or a filter by setting the ``applyFilters`` field in the response.